 Let’s dive in and look at what the CD/T or CD&T vaccination for goats is all about.

+What is CDT?
 CD&T is a vaccine for Enterotoxemia and Tetanus.

-- Enterotoxemia is caused by two strains of bacteria called Clostridium perfringens (type C + D)
+Enterotoxemia is caused by two strains of bacteria called Clostridium perfringens (type C + D)

-- It is also called “Overeating Disease”: This bacteria is present in small amounts in a goat but when grain is increased, a protein supplement or a milk replacer is given or the goat is on new spring growth, the bacteria is given all the sugar, starch and protein needed to exponentially grow, causing toxins to be released in harmful and deadly amounts.
+It is also called “Overeating Disease”: This bacteria is present in small amounts in a goat but when the grain is increased, a protein supplement or a milk replacer is given or the goat is on new spring growth, the bacteria are given all the sugar, starch and protein needed to exponentially grow, causing toxins to be released in harmful and deadly amounts.

-- The kids will be provided with tetanus immunity through the colostrum of the milk after the doe is vaccinated.
+Tetanus is found in rusty nails AND lives in the soil!
+And the kids will be provided with tetanus immunity through the colostrum of the milk after the doe is vaccinated.

 Enterotoxemia can be very scary.
 It can progress so quickly that you may find your sheep or goat dead without having had any previous signs of the disease.

-- Practice safe feed management:
+Practice safe feed management:

-- Grains, silage or haylage, lush pasture, milk or milk replacer, and protein supplements and even complete feeds (pellets designed to be fed to induce gain in lambs or kids) all can trigger this disease if fed in excess.
+- Grains, silage or haylage, lush pasture, milk or milk replacer, and protein supplements, and even complete feeds (pellets designed to be fed to induce gain in lambs or kids) all can trigger this disease if fed in excess.

 - And always, always make feed changes slowly.
-Do this by slowly increasing the amount given over several days time.
+Do this by slowly increasing the amount given over several day’s time.

-- Watch for dominance.
+- If you are feeding your goats high-risk feed, watch your animals.
+If feeding several animals at once, watch for dominance.
 You don’t want one animal pushing around the others and getting most of the feed.